BritishCat3712/potato/README.md

 ### CircuitPython Libraries
 Open the [following site](https://circuitpython.org/libraries) and choose the CircuitPython Bundle appropriate for your system.
 In this instance, if CircuitPython 8.x is installed, select the bundle for Version 8.x.
 We will be using the `/lib/adafruit_midi` folder, and `/lib/adafruit_dotstar.mpy` driver.
 Documentation for both libraries can be found [here](https://docs.circuitpython.org/projects/midi/en/latest/) and [here](https://docs.circuitpython.org/projects/dotstar/en/latest/) respectively.

 ### Pimoroni Libraries
 Next, download [the following git repository](https://github.com/pimoroni/pmk-circuitpython).
 We will be using the `/lib/pmk` folder.
 Documentation for this library is available in the README.md file.

 ### Installing Libraries
 In the mounted Pico drive, select (or create if it's absent) a top level `lib` folder.
 Copy and paste the mentioned libraries into the `lib` folder.

+### Download Visual Studio
+Download [Visual Studio Code](https://code.visualstudio.com/download) and download extension python.

+### Python codes
+Create a python folder and paste the codes from the code tab into the python project

+### LMMS

+# THE GAME
+If you played Friday Night Funkin, this should look familiar to you.
+16 blocks will drop and you have to press tile 8, 9, A and B to catch them.
+React fast as faster reaction time increases your score.
+Red blocks are those you need to catch.
+Yellow light will light up at where you press.
+Yellow will eventually turn purple if you press it for too long.
+Music will play to confirm you pressing.
+Your end score will be shown in the terminal of your project in Visual Studio Code.